Envian/xiv-criterion-na-strats/guides/_ew/amr/gorai/sparks-2.md

 > slice.
 >
 > For *![candle]Spread*, the ranged should be up against the back wall of your
 > safe slice, while the melee player should stand close.
-While this isn't
-> extremely tight, there isn't a lot of free space.
+This is fairly tight,
+> so players should spend a moment moving as close to the edge as they can.
 >
-> This diagram accurately shows the size and shape of both the exaflares and
+> *This diagram accurately shows the size and shape of both the exaflares and*
-> *![brazier]Spread* AOEs.
+> *![brazier]Spread* *AOEs.*

 ![](./timeline-3.png)

-> After the *![brazier]Stack* or *![candle]Spread*, move out of the way of the
+> After 3 pulses of the exaflares, the first *![brazier]Stack* or
-> oncoming exaflare, but not in line with the corner exaflare from earlier.
+> *![candle]Spread* will resolve.
+Once this happens, dodge the incoming exaflare
+> by moving behind the middle exaflare next to your safe slice.
 >
 > This could result in you moving to the other group's side of the arena - this
 > is fine, the other group will be doing the same.
+>
+> *Melee players should take a step back while moving to the side, reducing the
+> likelyhood they're hit by the incoming exaflare.*

 ![](./timeline-4.png)